 The reason for switching off like that is because you are using a cake mixing method called the creaming method.

-You have to switch off adding the dry and the wet ingredients because the flour needs to be able to absorb the moisture from the wet ingredients.
-It wont be able to do that if you just dump it all in at the same time.
+You have to switch off adding the dry and the wet ingredients because the flour needs to absorb the moisture from the wet ingredients.
+It won’t be able to do that if you just dump it all in at the same time.

 You can alternatively cut out parchment paper girls that are the same size as your pan and line them like that.